holms/chef-starter/README.md

 * This setup requires a proper FQDN.
 If you're in intranet, set one in /etc/hosts
 * You required to have public key in your ~/.ssh/ directory.
 It will be copied to a chef-server node.
 * SUDO enabled linux.
 Notice: For cloud users: Don't forget to comment ```#Default requiretty``` or else Makefile will fail
+* You sudo user must be the same on all the nodes as server machine (propose for better practise in issue)

 Configure
 ---------